denvolchkevich/UIBEMKit/README.md

-# Styleguider
+# Styleguider BETA
-Open-source dinamic styleguide system.
+Open-source custom styleguide that kick ass.
+Styleguider is the fastest and easiest way to creating and maintaining styleguides easy.